-The wage rates listed herein are those predetermined by the Secretary of Labor and State Statue and listed in the United States Department of Labor's (USDOL) General Decisions dated 01-06-2023 and are the minimum wages to be paid accordingly for each specified classification.
+The wage rates listed herein are those predetermined by the Secretary of Labor and State Statue and listed in the United States Department of Labor's (USDOL) General Decisions dated 01-05-2024 and are the minimum wages to be paid accordingly for each specified classification.
 To determine the applicable wage rate zone, a list entitled "TEXAS COUNTIES IDENTIFIED BY WAGE RATE ZONES" is provided in the contract.
-Any wage rate that is not listed herein and not in the USDOL's general decision, must be submitted to the Engineer for approval.
+Any wage rate that is not listed herein and not in the USDOL's general decision, must be requested by the contractor through the completion of an Additional Classification and Wage Rate Request and be submitted for approval.
 IMPORTANT NOTICE FOR STATE PROJECTS: only the controlling wage rate zone applies to the contract.
-Effective 01-06-2023.
+Effective 01-05-2024.